Fun at work: Super Bowl, NCAA can boost staffers' morale

 Owners might want to take the long view — events like the Super Bowl or March Madness happen once a year.
 And even if there’s a lot of discussion, say, about a TV series like “Game of Thrones,” the boss might want to be grateful for the warm, collegial atmosphere and not worry so much about dollars and cents.

-"Some conversations about sports or movies wouldn't make or break any workplace," says Farrah Fielder, an executive vice president at human resources provider Engage PEO.
+“Some conversations about sports or movies wouldn’t make or break any workplace,” said Farrah Fielder, an executive vice president at human resources provider Engage PEO.

 But Sweeney is also a big fan of using events like the Super Bowl to keep morale high and employees motivated.

-"I want to have fun.
-When they see that in leadership, they feel committed to the job and that translates to happier customers," says Sweeney, whose company is based in Calabasas, California.
-So MyCorporation.com has a pre-Super Bowl potluck party, celebrations for St. Patrick's Day, Cinco de Mayo and "anything we can think of," Sweeney says.
+“I want to have fun.
+When they see that in leadership, they feel committed to the job and that translates to happier customers,” said Sweeney, whose company is based in Calabasas, Calif.
+So MyCorporation.com has a pre-Super Bowl potluck party, celebrations for St. Patrick’s Day, Cinco de Mayo and “anything we can think of,” Sweeney said.

+When owners decide to end a conversation about any topic, they need to be sure they are not favoring one staffer’s chatter over another’s.